ConesaLab/Coxmos/README.md

+**This repository has been migrated to [BiostatOmics](https://github.com/BiostatOmics/Coxmos/).
+Please redirect to the new repository for the latest updates and contributions.**

 # Coxmos: Cox MultiBlock Survival Analysis for high dimensional and multiomic data

 **Coxmos** is still a beta-version.
 Work in progress.
 We strongly recommend to not use it yet.